Worldvolume Hybrid Monte Carlo algorithm for group manifolds: Numerical tests: one-site model

-One can easily confirm that the identity $\vev{n,v}^\centerdot = 0$ holds by using the explicit forms of the flow equations.
+where we have used the identity $[\calP X, Y] = [X,Y] = \calP [X,Y]$ for matrices $X$ and $Y$.
+One can easily confirm that $\vev{n,v}^\centerdot = 0$ by using the explicit forms of the flow equations.
 We integrate the flow equations \eqref{flow_c_1site}, \eqref{flow_t_1site} and \eqref{flow_n_1site} using an adaptive version of the Runge-Kutta-Munthe-Kaas algorithm \cite{RKMK1,RKMK2}.